xrexonx/angular-string-helper/readme.md

 ```

 ## Usage
-Inject *Str* on your Controller, Service or other functions.
+Inject *Str*  on your Controller or Service.

 ```javascript
 (function () {